Highlands Ranch, Colorado: Recent history

 Over the next 25 years, the population of Highlands Ranch increasingly expanded.
 Highlands Ranch celebrated its 10th anniversary in 1991 with a population of 17,000 residents.
-Over the next ten years, Highlands Ranch continued to develop on a large scale.
+Over the next ten years, Highlands Ranch continued to develop on a large scale, and as of the 2020 census has 103,444 residents.

 In 1997, The Mission Viejo Company was acquired by Shea Properties, which continued to expand the community.
 This included bringing a regional office of Lucent Technologies, and later in the same complex Avaya Communication, to the area.
 The year 2000 saw the opening of a much larger Highlands Ranch Library as well as the establishment of the Highlands Ranch Chamber of Commerce.

+On December 31, 2017, a gunman opened fire at the Copper Canyon Apartment Homes, killing a police deputy, and wounded six others, including two civilians.
+The perpetrator was later killed by the SWAT tactical team in a shootout.

-On May 7, 2019, two students opened fire at the STEM School Highlands Ranch, killing one student and injuring eight others.
-The school is located near Columbine High School, where a mass shooting occurred in 1999.
+On May 7, 2019, two students opened fire at the STEM School Highlands Ranch, killing a student and injuring eight others.
+A senior at the time, Kendrick Castillo tackled the gunman and lost his life protecting his classmates.
+Following the act of heroism, Lucent Boulevard was renamed Kendrick Castillo Way, a memorial was erected in Civic Green Park, and a scholarship fund was established in his honor.
+The school is located near Columbine High School, where a mass shooting occurred in April 1999.
+Both perpetrators were taken into custody in the aftermath of the shooting.

+On June 22, 2023, a severe thunderstorm produced a high end EF-1 tornado around 3:30 pm.
+The tornado touched down near Colorado State Highway 470 and tracked 8.36 miles through Highlands Ranch and into Lone Tree.
+The tornado caused extensive tree, roof and fence damage, but no injuries were reported.

 Geography

 Located on Colorado State Highway 470 in central Colorado, Highlands Ranch is 13 mi south of downtown Denver and 13 mi north-northwest of Castle Rock, the county seat.

 As a suburb of Denver, Highlands Ranch is part of both the greater Denver metropolitan area and the Front Range Urban Corridor.
 It borders several other Denver suburbs including Littleton and Centennial to the north and Acres Green and Lone Tree to the east.
 In addition, Highlands Ranch borders Chatfield State Park to the west.
 As Highlands Ranch is a CDP, its boundaries are defined by the U.S. Census Bureau and have no legal standing.

 The Highlands Ranch CDP has an area of 62.920 km2, including 0.065 km2 of water.